Safeguarding adults with dementia during the COVID-19 pandemic

 Good quality care and practice is always a good baseline on which to ensure people are safe, their wellbeing is promoted and their human rights protected.
 The crisis meant that there were some easements to the Care Act 2014 and the Social Services and Well-being (Wales) Act 2014.
 These changes temporarily amended some of the duties and powers that local authorities have in relation to providing care.
 Since the inclusion of these Care Act easement powers, only eight local authorities have had need to use them and not since 29 June 2020.
 At the one-year review of the legislation, these easements were expired and will no longer be available through the act.

 Find out more at the end of this quick guide.
 Let’s look here at the specific issues and how you can best support people with dementia

 Stress on carers and caring relationships

-There may be additional pressures on carers or family members as supports such as day services, respite services and lunch clubs are closed.
+There may be additional pressures on carers or family members when supports such as day services, respite services and lunch clubs have to close.
 Carers and family members may find themselves having to spend longer periods providing support without adequate breaks and assistance.
 This can cause stress and tensions that put additional strain on the caring relationship.

 It is important that carers take care of themselves.
 You can help by making sure that they are aware that support is available.

 - They are entitled to a carer’s assessment under the Care Act 2014; see also Assessments: Your guide to getting help and support in England (Carers UK Factsheet).